La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - ti'a:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: behind: Indicates that the event happens behind the speaker, opposite the direction the speaker is facing.
 - zu'a:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: on the left of: Indicates that the event happens to the left of the speaker.
       - examples:
         - 1: